JandenMa/pg-connector/README.md

         ]
       });

-      // other functions you want
+      // other functions you want to override or customize }
-    }
   }